 This mixture can be helpful, but not full proof.
 In addition, anytime you use soap, you run the risk of a slippery surface.
 Even after drying, any moisture introduced to the area sprayed, can result in a potentially slippery situation.

 Again, another helpful method with a base that can result in a slip or a fall if used in an area with traffic.
 Also, vinegar is a strongly scented ingredient that many find unpleasant.

-Essential oil products, like Dr. Killigan’s Six Feet Under®, are usually your best bet when it comes to a non-toxic spider killer spray.
-Some sprays contain peppermint, cinnamon or cloves.
-They won't leave a slick area or have an adverse aroma.
+Powder products, like Dr. Killigan’s Insect Buster, are usually your best bet when it comes to a non-toxic spider killer spray.

 The Bottom Line for Spiders

 When looking for a non-toxic bug and spider spray for your home, look no further than Dr. Killigan’s.
-We offer a 100% toxin-free pest control products.
-We say beautiful because we take pride in our presentation.
-Our products are appealing to the eye and return ‘classy’ to your home, both through the look of the product and that your home is bug free.
+We offer 100% toxin-free pest control products.
+We say they're beautiful because we take pride in our presentation.
+Our products are appealing to the eye and return ‘classy’ to your home, both through the look of the product and that your home is bug-free.